brandyodhiambo/TheBibleStudyAPI/README.md

 8. **Study Sessions and RSVPs**:
    - A study session can have multiple RSVPs
    - An RSVP belongs to exactly one study session
    - One-to-many relationship

+9. **Users and Study Materials**:
+   - A user can upload multiple study materials
+   - A study material has exactly one uploader
+   - One-to-many relationship

+10. **Groups and Study Materials**:
+   - A group can have multiple study materials
+   - A study material belongs to exactly one group
+   - One-to-many relationship

+11. **Users and Reading Plans**:
+   - A user can create multiple reading plans
+   - A reading plan has exactly one creator
+   - One-to-many relationship

+12. **Groups and Reading Plans**:
+   - A group can have multiple reading plans
+   - A reading plan belongs to exactly one group
+   - One-to-many relationship

+13. **Users and Chat Messages**:
+   - A user can send multiple chat messages
+   - A chat message has exactly one sender
+   - One-to-many relationship

+14. **Groups and Chat Messages**:
+   - A group can have multiple chat messages
+   - A chat message belongs to exactly one group
+   - One-to-many relationship

+15. **Study Materials and Comments**:
+   - A study material can have multiple comments
+   - A comment belongs to exactly one study material
+   - One-to-many relationship

+16. **Users and Comments**:
+   - A user can create multiple comments
+   - A comment has exactly one author
+   - One-to-many relationship

+17. **Users and Prayer Requests**:
+   - A user can create multiple prayer requests
+   - A prayer request has exactly one author
+   - One-to-many relationship

+18. **Groups and Prayer Requests**:
+   - A group can have multiple prayer requests
+   - A prayer request belongs to exactly one group
+   - One-to-many relationship

 ## License